 - Burn in.
 This does not create 'better' tubes, but it gives insight in the quality.
+If burn is works smooth, that's always a good sign.

 - Testing, step1).
 Testing at maximum condition.
 Looking for issues.